dougeby/IntuneDocs/intune/early-edition.md

 ## What's coming to Intune on the Azure portal

+### New device action to force devices to sync with Intune <!-- 711369 -->
+We are adding a new device action that forces the selected device to immediately check-in with Intune.
+When a device checks-in, it immediately receives any pending actions or policies that have been assigned to it.
+This action can help you to immediately validate and troubleshoot policies you’ve assigned, without waiting for the next scheduled check-in.

+### Actions for non-compliance  <!--730266-->
+*Actions for non-compliance* is a new feature of compliance policies that will let you take action on devices that are out of compliance.
+You can specify single or multiple actions and specify the time period at which those actions must occur.
+For example, you can notify users of non-compliant devices immediately after the devices become non-compliant through email, or you can block non-compliant devices from accessing corporate resources after a 3-day grace period via Conditional Access.

 ### New app configuration settings for the Intune Managed Browser <!--- 682951 --->
 We will add further configurations for the Intune Managed Browser app.
 You will be able to use an app configuration policy to configure the default home page and bookmarks for the browser.